Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index.md

 You want to learn PyGame too?
 Fear not, just like how authors of languages want to make it easy for you to learn said languages, authors of libraries have a similar goal! [https://www.pygame.org/docs/](https://www.pygame.org/docs/), within this site, you'll find all the documentation and tutorials that you'll need.

 Still want more?
 [Google](https://www.google.com), [Stackoverflow](https://stackoverflow.com/), and so many other sites and forums can suppliment your learning experience.
 All you have to be is willing to read and willing to try.
 I wish you luck on your journey, and with that, I hope you enjoy the next few articles!

+When you're ready, you can read start reading the [next](index1.html) article.